alaframboise/geodev-devlab/README.md

 ## ArcGIS GeoDev DevLab

 Welcome to the devlab!
 Follow these steps to start building a real-world mapping application with the ArcGIS Platform.
-To view the accompanying slide deck and links to solutions, go [here](https://slides.com/alaframboise/geodev-devlab/).
+To view the accompanying slide deck, visit [this](https://slides.com/alaframboise/geodev-devlab/) link.

 ## Before you get started